mozilla-services/autopush/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-### Scope

-The scope could be anything specifying place of the commit change.

 ### Subject

 The subject contains succinct description of the change: